-For calculating performance measures, screening mammograms without a history of breast cancer are followed for one year (365 days) unless the next screening mammogram occurs within 270-365 days, in which case the follow-up period is truncated at that next screening mammogram (Acad Radiol, 2000).
-Non-screening exams done <270 days after the initial mammogram do not truncate the follow-up period.
+For calculating performance measures, screening mammograms without a history of breast cancer are followed for one year (365 days) unless the next screening mammogram occurs within 90days, in which case the follow-up period is truncated at that next screening mammogram (Acad Radiol, 2000).
+Non-screening exams done within 90 days after the initial mammogram do not truncate the follow-up period.
 This definition differs from the American College of Radiology (ACR) BI-RADS definition, which uses a strict 365-day follow-up period.
-Cancer diagnosed within the follow-up period is indicated by the variable cancscrfu1yr c with truncation and the variable cancfu1yr c without truncation.
+Cancer diagnosed within the follow-up period is indicated by the variable cancscrfu1yr\c2 with truncation and the variable cancfu1yr\c without truncation.

-Screening MRI exams without a history of breast cancer are followed for one year for cancer diagnosis.
-Truncation at the next screening exam if less than one year does not apply.
+Screening MRI exams without a history of breast cancer are followed for one year for cancer diagnosis..
 Cancer diagnosed within the follow-up period is indicated by the variable cancfu1yr\c.
+Whether truncation at the next screening exam is necessary and what modality should be used for the next screening exam should be discussed with the project team.